codex-storage/outsourcing-Reed-Solomon/docs/Overview.md

 Note that obviously we cannot do better than "close to" without checking every single element of the vector (which again obviously wouldn't be a useful approach), so "close to" must be an acceptable compromise.

 However, in the ideal situation, if the precise distance bound $\delta$ of the "close to" concept is small enough, then there is exactly 1 codeword within that radius ("unique decoding regime").
 In that situation errors in the codeword can be corrected simply by replacing it with the closest codeword.
 A somewhat more complicated situation is the so-called "list decoding regime".
+For more details see the accompanying document about security/soundness.

 As usual we can make this non-interactive via the Fiat-Shamir heuristic.